SammyK/LaravelFacebookSdk/README.md

 ```

-## Saving Data From Facebook In The Database
+## Saving data from Facebook in the database

 Saving data received from the Graph API to a database can sometimes be a tedious endeavor.
 Since the Graph API returns data in a predictable format, the `SyncableGraphNodeTrait` can make saving the data to a database a painless process.